rgopalrao-sonata-png/documents/LPR/lpr-course-progress-and-snowflake-connectivity.md

 ### 6.1 Who triggers the queries?

-The Snowflake queries Dave Wolf observed in the query history are triggered by **enterprise admin users** (employees of enterprise customers like GoLearning) using the **Admin Portal** web application.
+The Snowflake queries Dave Wolf observed in query history are triggered by **enterprise admin users** (employees of enterprise customers such as GoLearning) using the **Admin Portal** web application.
 When an admin navigates to the Learner Progress Report page, the frontend calls our API, and our API calls Snowflake.

 These are **not** automated batch jobs or cron-triggered exports.
 They are real-time, user-initiated API requests.